IntegrierBar/FPComputerGames/RequierementsAnalysis.md

 Every PC skill belongs to one magic type and does damage of that magic type.
 Each magic type has three different skills: a base skill, a supportive skill and an offensive skill.
-All nine skills have upgraded versions which are automiatically unlocked if the player fulfills a predefined criteria.
+All nine skills have upgraded versions, which are automatically unlocked when the player fulfills a predefined criteria.
 The PC can have up to three different skills equipped.